 Of important note, Conifer is also a town of artists.
 Conifer has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Conifer’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.37% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Conifer telecommute to their jobs.
+Overall, about 13.80% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Conifer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conifer residents report their race to be White, followed by Asian.
-Important ancestries of people in Conifer include English, Irish, French , and Italian.
+Important ancestries of people in Conifer include English, Irish, Scottish, and Italian.

 The most common language spoken in Conifer is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Italian and Polish.